Job Parameters

 Details on how to parameterize a Job, accessible from the Jobs table in Typhoon Test Hub.

 It is possible to create multiple parameters in order to easily change how a Job should behave from a Trigger.
-These options are shown in Figure 1.
+These options are shown in Job parameters form.

 clicking on the